The Routledge Handbook of Information History

 Edward Higgs

-Part 3: Managing, Ordering, Classifying
+Part III: Managing, Ordering, Classifying

-12. ?Those Who Help His Sight and Hearing are Many:?
-Information and the State in Early China
+12. “Those Who Help His Sight and Hearing Are Many”: Information and the State in Early China

 Rebecca Robinson

-13. Creativity in Classification: Phrasing and Presenting the Aristotelian Categories in the
+13. Creativity in Classification: Phrasing and Presenting the Aristotelian Categories in the Middle Ages

-Irene O?Daly
+Irene O’Daly

-14. Trading Factories as Information Factories: Aspects of Information Management in the Dutch East India Company?s Japanese Factory, 1609-1623
+14. Trading Factories as Information Factories: Aspects of Information Management in the Dutch East India Company’s Japanese Factory, 1609–1623

 Gabor Szommer

-15. The Female Body as an Object of Information: Britain During the Late Victorian and Edwardian Period
+15. The Female Body as an Object of Information: Britain during the Late Victorian and Edwardian Period

 Toni Weller

-16. Information, Topography and War: Information Management in Britain?s Inter-Service Topographical Department (ISTD) in the Second World War
+16. Information, Topography, and War: Information Management in Britain’s Inter-Service Topographical Department (ISTD) in the Second World War

 Alistair Black